DIY Desk Frame (In-Depth Guide)

 If you want to go completely DIY and build your own table top, sourcing local reclaimed wood can give your desk a unique and rough aesthetic.
 Andrew used reclaimed barn wood for his desk and it turned out beautifully.

 Concrete tops are also becoming more popular and can give your desk an industrial look.
-You can see how our team built several tables using concrete tops here.
+You can see how our team built several tables using concrete tops.

 Another popular option, for those who don't want to build their table top from, scratch is Ikea table tops.
 They come in a wide variety of colors, textures, and shapes.
 Our team used the Gerton table top for many of the desks in our office.
-You can read more about our custom DIY desks in this project.
+You can read more about our custom DIY desks projects.

-When building your DIY desk, the first thing you need to do is figure out what your dimensions are going to be.
+When building your DIY desk frame, the first thing you need to do is figure out what your dimensions are going to be.
 Generally speaking, this is determined by the amount of space you have available and your functional requirements.

 Finding the Ideal Desk Height